internalfx/thinker/README.md

 Thinker's `clone` command can dump and restore in one step (even to remote databases). `clone` can also target a different database on the same server.

-The `sync` command is different entirely, `sync` runs a hashing function on the tables in both databases and only modifies the data that is different, saving tons and bandwidth and time.
+The `sync` command is different entirely, `sync` runs a hashing function on the tables in both databases and only modifies the data that is different, saving tons of bandwidth and time.
 For example, I regularly update a local copy of a production database for development.
 The database is 20GB in size, I can `sync` the changes over a ~25mb link in about 20 minutes.

 ---